-7. Freeze Dawn Dish Soap to make an ice pack.
+6. Freeze Dawn Dish Soap to make an ice pack.

-8. Deep clean your broom by soaking it in a bucket of warm water and Dawn Dish Soap.
+7. Deep clean your broom by soaking it in a bucket of warm water and Dawn Dish Soap.

 Allow the ingredients to sit for 10 minutes.
 Using a plastic brush or sponge, scrub the stove gently.
 You’ll begin to see the grime lift and the glass sparkle.
 Wipe away the mixture with a damp cloth.

 For harder glass stove top stains, check out these easy ways to clean your glass stove top that actually work.

 9. Use Dawn Dish Soap to remove dirt and dust from your earbuds.